tangowhisky37/RaspiPythonProjects/README.md

 This folder contains a list of all the Raspberry Pi projects I have been working on

 BlinkLEDs
 - This folder includes programs that uses the Raspberry Pi's GPIO pins to interact with multiple LED's
 - This folder also includes programs that use the Raspberry Pi's GPIO pins to interact with a simple push button
 - Components required for the programs in this folder include
+  - 1 x Raspberry Pi 3 (I have used a 3, Model B. You can use whatever you have at your disposal.)
   - 3 x 50 Ohm Resistors
   - 3 x LED's
   - LED's connected to the following GPIO ports : led1 on GPIO17, led2 on GPIO27, led3 on GPIO22